chocolateboy/get-wild/README.md

 default value if the object is undefined).

-Wildcard matching is performed by extracting an array of values at the wildcard's location and [`get`](#get)ting the remainder of the path from each value.
-Wildcards can be used at any locations in a path to turn a single lookup into an array of lookup results for values under that location.
-Paths can contain multiple wildcards, each one recursively applying the remainder of the path to the enumerable values underneath it.
+Wildcard matching is performed by extracting an array of values at the wildcard's location and recursively [`get`](#get)ting the remainder of the path from each value.
+Wildcards can be used at any locations in a path to turn a single lookup into an array of lookup results for values at that location.

 The values returned by wildcard matches can be customized.
 By default, `*` flattens the results (using [`flatMap`][flatMap]), while `**` uses